Reading Class T-1: Service

-The T-1 class entered service between 1945 and 1947 and were used primarily in fast freight service.
-Their operating territory encompassed most of the Reading system and they were frequently used in pool service with the Western Maryland Railway and became the basis for that road's "Potomac" class of 4-8-4s.
+The T-1 class entered service between 1945 and 1947 and were used primarily in fast freight service, and their operating territory encompassed most of the RDG system, including the railroad's mainline and some branch lines in Pennsylvania and New Jersey.
+The T-1's were quickly deemed successful locomotives.
+The T-1's were primarily used to pull time-sensitive mixed freight trains and coal trains, and some locomotives were used for pusher service.
+The T-1's were also frequently used in pool service in Maryland with the Western Maryland Railway—it led to them becoming the basis for the Western Maryland's "Potomac" class of 4-8-4s.

-Assigned to freight service, these 4-8-4s primarily saw use on time-sensitive mixed freights as well as coal trains and also saw use in pusher service.
-In regular service, the T-1s were cleared to pull trains up to 150 cars in length.
-Despite being assigned to freight service, the T-1s were capable of powering passenger trains if needed, and the last 10 were equipped with steam heating for this purpose; cab signals were also added to 10 for use on the Bethlehem Branch in 1948.
-In actual service however, the T-1s rarely handled passenger trains outside of post–World War II troop trains.
+In revenue service, the T-1's were cleared to pull trains up to 150 cars in length, and they were allowed to travel as fast as 65 mph; the RDG tested some T-1's to pull 200 cars.
+While they were primarily designed for freight service, the T-1's were also able to pull heavy passenger trains, if needed, and Nos.
+2120-2124 were equipped with steam heating for this purpose; cab signals were also applied to some locomotives for use on the Bethlehem Branch in 1948.
+During revenue service, the T-1's rarely pulled passenger trains beyond post–World War II troop trains.

-The working lives of the T-1s were relatively brief, with all being out of service by 1954.
-A traffic surge in 1955 brought some back in service.
-In June 1956, 9 T-1s (2107, 2111-2115, 2119, and 2128) were leased to the Pennsylvania Railroad, while others ran upstate in Pennsylvania on the RDG until early 1957.
-Some T-1s were also loaned as steam generators to Steel mills(Like 2102 being leased to Carpenter Steel Corporation).
-Upon returning to the Reading a year later, the PRR-leased engines, with the exception of 2128, were cut up for scrap.
+As steam locomotives that were manufactured in the mid-1940s, the T-1's were only used in revenue service for less than ten years before the end of revenue steam operations on the RDG, with all thirty 4-8-4's being withdrawn by 1954.
+A traffic surge in 1956 briefly brought some back in service.
+Nine T-1's (Nos.
+2107, 2111-2115, 2119, and 2128) were leased to the Pennsylvania Railroad (PRR), while others ran upstate in Pennsylvania on the RDG, until early 1957.
+Some T-1s were also loaned as steam generators to steel mills.
+Upon returning to the RDG the following year, the PRR-leased locomotives, with the exception of No. 2128, were dismantled for scrap.